WICG/nav-speculation/speculation-rules-tags.md

 Allowing additional information to be sent with a speculative navigation request across sites provides a cross-site communications channel.
 This isn't really more powerful than the communications channel that already exists via speculative navigation request URLs.
 The specified [protections](./fetch.md), e.g. not performing prefetches if the destination has cookies, would prevent this information from being joined to a cross-site user identity.

-However, we don't have compelling use cases for extending this across across sites, so it seems simpler and safer to just constrain it.
+However, we don't have compelling use cases for extending this across sites, so it seems simpler and safer to just constrain it.
 We can always explore expanding this in the future if a use case arises.

 ### The default / no tags case